redhat-openshift-ecosystem/opct/docs/user.md

 2. Label node with `node-role.kubernetes.io/tests=""` (certification related pods will schedule to dedicated node)
 3. Taint node with `node-role.kubernetes.io/tests="":NoSchedule` (prevent other pods from running on dedicated node)

-*NOTE: certification pods will automatically have node-selectors and taint tolerations if you use the `--dedicated` flag.*
+> Note: *certification pods will automatically have node-selectors and taint tolerations if you use the `--dedicated` flag.*

 There are two options to accomplish this type of setup: